kavia-common/user-projects-overview-209992-210001/docs/architecture.md

 # Architecture — User Projects Frontend

 ## System Overview
-The User Projects Frontend is a Create React App (CRA) based UI that renders a list of projects belonging to the authenticated user.
+The application is a Create React App (CRA)–based UI that lists projects belonging to the authenticated user.
 It uses a mock authentication context and a mock projects service to simulate a backend.
-The Ocean Professional theme guides the visual design: clean, modern, with blue primary accents, rounded corners, subtle shadows, and gradients.
+The Ocean Professional theme guides the visual design with blue primary accents, rounded corners, subtle shadows, and gradients.

 ## Containers and Dependencies
 - Frontend container: user_projects_frontend (React + CRA)
-- External dependency reference: user_projects_db (project-level dependency placeholder; no direct connection in this repo)
+- External dependency reference: user_projects_db (placeholder; no direct connection in this repo)
-- No backend service exists in this repository; all project data is mocked client-side.
+- No backend service exists in this repository; project data is mocked client-side.

 ## Application Architecture
 - App composition